 How WordPress.org Is Different From WordPress.com

 WordPress.com uses a commercial website that allows you to host your own site for free, with certain limitations.
-This runs on the Automattic platform, which is open sourced with the possibility of paying to upgrade in order to receive specific extras.
+This runs on the Automattic platform, with the possibility of paying to upgrade in order to receive specific extras.
+This is how WordPress makes money on their hosted platform.
 Popular with beginners, the WordPress.com domain is equipped with spam prevention technologies and automatic security updates.
-Because sites on WordPress.com are not self-hosted, whatever site name you choose will look something like this: www.mysupercoolsite.wordpress.com … that is, it will have always have “wordpress.com” in the site name.
+Because sites on WordPress.com are not self-hosted, whatever site name you choose will look something like this: www.mysupercoolsite.wordpress.com … that is, it will always have “wordpress.com” in the site name.

 Just want the quick facts on the pros and cons of the two types of WordPress?
 Jump to this nifty table at the end!

 If you have a WordPress.org domain, you will have to pay a small monthly fee for hosting, as well as an annual domain registration fee (around $10 a year).
 Though this is an expense, you can earn money by selling as many ads as you like on your website, using any service available.
 All of what is earned from these clicks go directly to you.